EminNuric/3d-maze-explorer/README.md

 # 3d-maze-explorer
 A simple 3d maze exploration game made for a hackathon.
+The hackathon was hosted by the German Canadian Club on June 30th.

 For this I limited myself to using only basic java libraries.